 The best locations to see puffins in Iceland are in South and West Iceland.
 There are places all over Iceland where these colonies live, however.

 You don’t even have to travel far from the capital to see puffins as a large colony has its breeding grounds on two small, uninhabited islands a few minutes in a boat from Reykjavík.
-Reykjavík Puffin watching tours which visit these islands operate multiple times a day during summer with a 100% sighting guarantee.
+Reykjavík Puffin watching tours that visit these islands operate multiple times a day during summer with a 100% sighting guarantee.

 The Westman Islands